 In South Florida, accident victims have four years from the date of the accident to file a personal injury claim.
-If you were struck by a drunk driver and suffered injuries, you may be entitled to file a claim.
+If you were struck by a drunk driver and suffered any types of injuries, you may be entitled to file a claim.
 But, time is of the essence.

 Contact South Florida drunk driving accident lawyer Justin Weinstein to schedule a consultation and discuss the details of your claim.

 Recovering Damages in South Florida

 There are two main types of damages victims of drunk driving may be entitled to: compensatory and punitive.
 Compensatory damages, also known as economic damages, are the most common form of damages in a personal injury claim.
 Compensatory damages can include: